-High-efficiency washing machines, both front and top loading models, are revolutionizing the way we do laundry.
-Both front loaders and some top loaders use significantly less water to clean clothes and, because they spin out more moisture than traditional machines, less energy is needed to dry clothes.
+High-efficiency washing machines -- both front and top loading models -- save energy, time, and money.
+Both models use significantly less water to clean clothes and because they spin out more moisture than traditional machines, less energy is needed to dry clothes.

-Independent testing has shown that high-efficiency clothes washers:
+Independent testing has shown that high-efficiency washing machines:

 - Use up to 40% less water